yoosif0/arabic-tacotron-tts/README.md

 An implementation of Tacotron speech synthesis in TensorFlow.

-### Audio Samples

-  * **[Audio Samples](https://keithito.github.io/audio-samples/)** from models trained using this repo.
-    * The first set was trained for 877K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
-      * Speech started to become intelligble around 20K steps.
-      * Although loss continued to decrease, there wasn't much noticable improvement after ~250K steps.
-    * The second set was trained by [@MXGray](https://github.com/MXGray) for 140K steps on the [Nancy Corpus](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/).

 ## Background

 In April 2017, Google published a paper, [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf),